ChrisWhealy/Cordova-Create/README.md

 You can specify as many properties as are relevant for the particular XML element you are adjusting.

-Since this is an empty element, the `content` property must be set to an empty array.
+Since this is an empty element, the `content` property must be set to an empty array, **not** and empty string.

-If multiple preference elements are needed, then simply repeat the object definition.
+If multiple instances of the same elements are needed, then simply repeat the element definition.
+For example, in order to have multiple `<preference>` elements, specify:

     "configXmlWidget": [
       { "elementName" : "preference",
-        "attributes"  : { "name": "loadUrlTimeoutValue", "value": "15000" },
+        "attributes"  : { "name": "loadUrlTimeoutValue", "value": "30000" },
         "content"     : []
       },
       { "elementName" : "preference",